 - If you have experience with other platforms that you prefer; you are free to use a different platform.

-BIG FINAL NOTE: all errors of grammar and spelling and typos will cost you points.
+BIG FINAL NOTE: each error of grammar and spelling and typos will cost you points.
 Please ask one of your team members to proof read well before submitting your link.
 Thank you.